 The biggest risk in sales management is failing to recognize that contexts, people and businesses change.

-Use AI to identify what works
+Use AI to Identify What Works

 Sales leaders need to rethink how they support and enable their teams.
 Supporting an effective learning system is one way sales leaders can improve their team’s productivity.
 Another way is to implement AI and machine learning to help isolate each factor that influences the sales process.

 While there are a lot of tools to help sales reps be more productive, few are geared at helping sales teams as a whole.
-Implementing new sales tools and training salespeople to use them is far from trivial, emphasises Mike.
+Implementing new sales tools and training salespeople to use them is far from trivial, emphasizes Mike.
 The key is to incorporate the tools and training into a coherent and usable process that helps sales professionals rather than drags them down.
 If they can achieve this, sales managers can make better business decisions and their teams can enjoy greater levels of effectiveness and success.

 About Mike Kunkle